What is Abacus: Parts of Abacus and its Uses

 5. As a tool in brain-development programs.

-Although it’s an ancient counting device, it is still a popularly used tool in various schools.
+Conclusion Although it's an ancient counting device, it is still a popularly used tool in various schools.
 Composed of a rectangular frame, it consists of rods, bars, beads, and house points.
 Abacus has its own pros and cons.
-But the surprising part is, despite its effectiveness, there are still many schools and parents who don’t know about it.
+But the surprising part is, despite its effectiveness, there are still many schools and parents who don't know about it.
+Dear reader, I hope this blog gives you a basic understanding of the abacus.
+Please share it with your friends and family and encourage them to use an abacus.

 learn abacus

-Book a free demo class with one of our top teacher and start learning Abacus
+Learn Abacus From Expert Teachers Book a free demo class with one of our top teacher and start learning Abacus Book a Free Class